Intellon/File-Compare/README.md

 # Compare Excel and CSV Files

 An interactive web application for comparing Excel and CSV files based on selected criteria.
-The application allows you to upload two files, map columns (even if the columns have different names), and display matching entries.
+The application allows you to upload two files, map columns (even if the columns have different names), and display matching entries—or, as of the latest update, highlight only the non-matching ones.

 ## Features